 Isaiah 51:9 "Olam" is rendered "old" in the KJV.

-So far we have found absolutely no text that contain both "yowm" and "olam" with reference to the past that has any meaning of "without a beginning".
-If there is no other verse containing this expression that would carry the thought of eternal past, then Micah 5:2 would appear to stand alone if one were to read eternal past into the expression used there.
-The only reason we can think of for reading this as "days of eternity" is on the assumption that Jesus is God Almighty and had no beginning.
-Nevertheless, we have found no place in the scriptures that this expression is used of God, thus the argument that this expression should read "days of eternity" in Micah 5:2, would be an exception.
+So far we have found absolutely no other text that contain both "yowm" and "olam" with reference to the past that has any meaning of "without a beginning".
+Thus, the default would be that the phrase does not mean "eternity" or "everlasting", not unless one has a good scriptural reason making an exception.
+And, if there is no other verse containing this expression that would carry the thought of eternal past, then then Micah 5:2 would appear to stand alone if one were to read eternal past into the expression used there.
+Nevertheless, the only reason we can think of for reading this as "days of eternity" is on the assumption that Jesus is God Almighty and thus was never created or brought forth.
+Yet, we have found no place in the scriptures that this expression is used of God, thus the argument that this expression should read "days of eternity" in Micah 5:2, would be an exception.
 With this thought in mind, the argument that Micah 5:2 "proves" that Jesus had no beginning is circular.
-It would assume that Jesus is God, and then based on this assumption, further assume that this expression is speaking of "days of eternity".
+It would assume that Jesus is God, and then based on this assumption, further assume that this expression is speaking of "days of eternity", and thus the assumption is what is actually being offered as proof that Jesus existed for eternity past..

 Although in some contexts the Hebrew *olam* evidently means "eternity" or "everlasting", it does not always mean eternal.
 The usage of the two words together in comparison where the two words are used elsewhere in Bible gives us reason to believe that here it does not mean eternity.